Avanade/DevOpsHOL/lab-2-multi-stage-deployments.md

 First, let's define the QA environment:

-1. Add a QA slot to your App Service in Azure
+1. Add a QA Deployment Slot to your App Service in Azure

-1. Add QA environment in VSTS, configure for QA slot in the same App Service
+1. Add a QA environment to your Release Definiton in VSTS

+1. Configure the deployment step for the QA slot in the same App Service

 1. Run a new Release